Managing Requests for Special Leave or General Leave Without Pay

 Union Leave Recovery

-To recover an employee's time attending union meetings/business and for information on crediting branches for leave taken and receiving remittance cheques from the union, see Union Leave Recovery Process.
+To recover an employee's time attending union meetings/business, and for information on crediting branches for leave taken and receiving remittance cheques from the union, please read the Union Leave Recovery Process.